aseekatz/AnaerobeWorkshop/README.md

 # Anaerobe Workshop

-Hands-on portion of the 1-day Anaerobe microbiome workshop covered by **[Dr. Laura Cox](https://www.linkedin.com/in/lauriemcox)** (Harvard Medical School), **[Dr. Casey Theriot](https://theriotlab.org/)** (NC State University College of Veterinary Medicine), and **[Dr. Anna Seekatz](https://sites.google.com/a/umich.edu/younglab/home)** (University of Michigan Medical School).
+Interactive portion of the 1-day Anaerobe microbiome workshop covered by **[Dr. Laura Cox](https://www.linkedin.com/in/lauriemcox)** (Harvard Medical School), **[Dr. Casey Theriot](https://theriotlab.org/)** (NC State University College of Veterinary Medicine), **[Dr. Anna Seekatz](https://www.clemson.edu/science/academics/departments/biosci/about/profiles/aseekat)** (Clemson University), and **Dr. Caroline Wasen** (Harvard Medical School).

-**_Date:_** July 9, 2018 (updated from 1st workshop on July 11, 2016)
+**_Date:_** July 28, 2022 (updated from 2nd workshop on July 9, 2018)

 **_Description:_**

-This portion of the workshop will give you a brief introduction to looking at 16S rRNA data output.
-The goal of this interactive portion is to familiarize you with 16S rRNA files and types of analyses. **Part I** will cover some aspects of sequence data processing.
-While we do not have time to go over a step-by-step tutorial on how data is processed, we will look at some data files throughout the process.
-We also provide links to some of the commonly used tools to process sequencing data. **Part II** will cover some basic aspects of data analysis.
-We will use R Studio to analyze some of the processed files mentioned in Part I. We encourage you to check out the documentation and tutorials available for both as a first step in your data analysis.
-We will be looking at the files used to generate the following analyses and figures:
+The goal of the interactive portion is to familiarize you with 16S rRNA gene-based analyses (i.e., microbiome analysis).
+Specifically, we will:
+- discuss sequence data processing*
+- familiarize you with data output files
+- interactively discuss/conduct microbiome analyses
 	-  Genus-level classification of the microbial community in each sample
 	-  Alpha diversity within each community
 	-  Beta diversity between communities
+- introduce you to resources to learn microbiota analyses

+After this course, you should be able to:
+- know what to consider in microbiome study design
+- generally know what different types of analyses / methods tell you about the microbiome
+- know where to go for more resources to learn microbiome analyses

 ---

 ## Schedule:

-8:30 – 9AM:  REGISTRATION / INSTALLATION SET-UP
+8:30 – 9:00AM:  	REGISTRATION / INSTALLATION SET-UP

-9 – 10AM:   Microbiome in Health and Disease

-10 – 10:15AM:  BREAK / INSTALLATION SET-UP
+9:00 – 9:15AM:   	Introductions / Course overview

-10:15AM – 11:30AM:  Concepts in Microbiome Studies: 16S rRNA rRNA Study Design and Analysis
+9:15 – 10:15AM: 	Introduction to Microbiome Study Design (Laurie)

-11:30AM – 12:00PM:  Culturing the Microbiome
+10:15 - 10:30AM:	Integration of Culture-based Techniques into Microbiome Studies (Caroline)

+10:30 - 10:45AM:	BREAK / INSTALLATION SET-UP

+10:45 - 12:00PM:	Metabolomics

-12 – 1PM  LUNCH
+12:00 – 1:00PM:  	LUNCH

+1:00 – 1:45PM:   	Overview of Microbiome Approaches (data processing; analysis)

-1 – 2:45PM:   16S rRNA Interactive Session: Using R to Analyze Your Data
+1:45 - 3:00PM:		Interactive 16S rRNA gene-based analyses: Using R to analyze data

-2:45 – 3PM:  BREAK

-3:00 – 3:45PM:   Metabolomics
+3:00 – 3:15PM:  	BREAK

-3:45 – 4:30PM:  Clinical Promise and Emerging Microbiome Therapeutics
+3:15 – 4:30PM:   	Continued Data Analysis

-4:00 – 5:00PM:   Wrap-up and Q&A
+4:30 – 5:00PM:  	Wrap-up and Q&A

 ---